Apollo1840/machine_learning_theory/llm/chatGPT.md

 - Data in high-quality and diverse.
 - Data includes long conversation.

+After the finetuning, the LLM already knows how to **follow human instructions**, ie. act like a chatBot.

 ## RLHF (Reinforcement Learning from Human Feedback)
 It is the 3rd step where a Reward Model(RM) is trained and it is used to further finetune the SFT through Proximal Policy Optimization (PPO).